BarkBarkBarker/ML-simulation/README.md

 ### Project for final qualifying work of a bachelor in *SPb university* of student *Burlak Alexey*
 # Architecture of project

+- *Literature materials/* - folder of literature helpful for work
+- *ML Library/* - folder with machine learning library, made by Alexey Merkushev
+- *json/* - folder of .json version of models
 - *models/* - folder with simulink models, made in special converter
 - *SimFunc.m* - class-colection of main functions
     <br />This class got set of constant properties to control what to show in console;